riganti/dotvvm-docs/Pages/concepts/dothtml-markup/combine-css-classes-and-styles.md

-# Class and Style Attribute
+# Combine CSS classes and styles

 The `class` attribute in HTML can reference multiple CSS classes separated by a space (e.g. `<a class="btn btn-default">`).